Chibi-Scheme

 ./chibi-scheme-static -q

-To compile a static executable with all C libraries statically included (so that you can run the default language), first you need to create a clibs.c file, which can be done with:
+To compile a static executable with all C libraries statically included, first you need to create a clibs.c file, which can be done with:

 make clibs.c